Table of Contents

 This fee typically covers the following services:

 Leasing fees typically range from half of the first month’s rent to a full month’s rent.
-And the fee is only charged when your property manager places a new tenant.
+And the fee is only charged when your property manager places a new resident.

-The renewal fee is charged when a current tenant agrees to renew the current lease for another 12 to 24 month period.
-Renewals are essential because they help give you the security that you will have a tenant for at least another 12 months.
+The renewal fee is charged when a current resident agrees to renew the current lease for another 12 to 24 month period.
+Renewals are essential because they help give you the security that you will have a resident for at least another 12 months.

 In our renewal process, we reach out to you, the owner, 120 days before the lease anniversary date and ask if you still want to rent the home for another 12 months.
 This is your opportunity to say ‘no!’